-Both electric smokers and pellet smokers like Traeger models run on power.
+Both electric smokers and pellet smokers run on electricity for power.
 The difference is the fuel source.
-An electric smoker is heated by a heating rod which heats wood chips and creates smoke for your food.
-The Traeger pellet smoker burns wood pellets that create natural wood smoke, making the food tasty.
-The main difference is that an electric smoker is more convenient and easier to use, but the Traeger creates a stronger smoke profile which means tastier food.
+An electric smoker is heated by a heating rod that heats wood chips and creates smoke for your food, a pellet smoker burns wood pellets to create smoke.

 Let’s take a closer look at the two types of smokers and what kind of delicious dishes you can cook with each.

 - 2 About electric smokers

 - 3 Differences between electric and pellet smokers